jigpu/linuxwacom-wiki-archive/wiki/How_Wacom_tablets_work.md

 ### Serial Tablet Operation - The Short Story

-When a Wacom serial tablet is connected to a COM port, software can interact with it directly by opening the appropriate device, usually /dev/ttyS0.
+When a Wacom serial tablet is connected to a serial port, software can interact with it directly by opening the appropriate device, usually /dev/ttyS0.
 The XFree86 Wacom driver (wacom\_drv.o) does precisely this, and all stylus movements are converted into XInput events for programs